Red Robin Reaches $2.95 Million Settlement in Managers’ Overtime Lawsuit

 Seek Legal Assistance

 Is your employer refusing to pay you for working overtime, or do you have questions about unpaid wages?
-If so, seek legal assistance from the employment lawyers at the Law Office of Christopher Q. Davis, located in New York City and in Livingston, New Jersey.
+If so, seek legal assistance from the employment lawyers at the Working Solutions Law Firm, located in New York City and in Livingston, New Jersey.
 Contact us today at (646) 430-7930 to schedule a free case evaluation and receive experienced legal counsel.